Christopher Sign is an award-winning journalist who joined ABC15 News in March 2005.

 Christopher anchors the weekend edition of ABC15 Mornings and you'll find him on the street covering the big stories during the week.

-With nearly 15 years of experience, Christopher has covered a variety of major stories, including wildfires, hurricanes, deadly tornadoes and hostage situations.
+With 15 years of experience, Christopher has covered a variety of major stories, including wildfires, hurricanes, deadly tornadoes and hostage situations.

 He was ABC15's lead reporter during the search for the "Baseline Killer" and "Serial Shooter", and has received several journalism awards for his coverage of those stories, including the 2006 Edward R. Murrow Award for spot news and Emmy Award for Breaking News.

 Christopher has also been nominated and honored with many other awards, including a National Edward R. Murrow Award for his reporting.

 Born and raised near Dallas, Christopher attended the University of Alabama, playing four years on full scholarship under legendary football coach and former Arizona Cardinals head coach Gene Stallings.